-No medical exam required for people under a certain age or policies under a specific coverage amount
+No medical exam for people under a certain age or coverage amount

-Smokers and cancer patients may be eligible for preferred rates
+Former smokers may be eligible for lower rates

 THE BOTTOM LINE

-Transamerica is number 8 on Policygenius’ list of the best life insurance companies, based on cost, financial confidence, third-party customer ratings, life insurance policy options, and ease of application.
+Transamerica is on Policygenius’ list of the best life insurance companies, based on cost, financial confidence, third-party customer ratings, life insurance policy options, and ease of application.

 TRANSAMERICA COMPANY SPOTLIGHT

 A trusted customer satisfaction and product quality research agency